 Dan started to throw some big Musky baits, trying to catch it, as he suspected it was still hanging around looking for a meal.
 He tried the F18 Fire Tiger Rapala, that he'd caught his 42" pike on the day before, then the PIG, then the Suick.
 That did it!
 He hooked the fish and battled it for about 25 minutes, while I paddled to the shoreline.
 Dan jumped out of the canoe and after splashing around in the shallow water for a few minutes, he unhooked it for a photo.
 We made sure to revive it thoroughly and it swam away freely.

-After that any fish we caught was just icing on the cake.
+After that, any fish we caught was just icing on the cake.
 We caught two more walleye and another nice Northern and head back to camp for dinner.
-That night it was grilled walleye and garlic butter flavored rice, followed by dessert of a few ginger snaps.
-We rested for the evening and discussed the day while reclining against a lounge chair shaped rock and looking out at the lake.
+That night it was grilled walleye and garlic butter flavored rice, followed by a dessert of a few ginger snaps.
+We rested for the evening and discussed the day while reclining against a lounge chair-shaped rock and looking out at the lake.
 It was another good day.